microsoft/Trieste/samples/verona/readme.md

 list inside TypeParams or TypeArgs along with groups or other lists

-lookup
-- isect: lookup in lhs and rhs?
-- lookups in typetraits
-- error on too many typeargs

 `new` to create an instance of the enclosing class public/private object literals